 And lastly, one was just a simple note:

 “Betty – You already have my recipe for fruit cobbler.
 You wrote it on scrap paper in the dark, riding in the car!
 Enjoy every minute of your retirement!

 Yes, that definitely sounds like something my grandmother would do.

 Every now and then, I love going through her old recipes.
-Yesterday, it was how I spent my “me” time.
+Yesterday, it was part of my self-care practice.

-I have no idea how many recipes were stuffed inside those pages, but just reading through them made me smile and laugh–and that reminded me of my grandmother’s smile and laugh.
+I have no idea how many recipes were stuffed inside those pages, but just reading through them made me smile and laugh–and I was reminded of my grandmother’s smile and laugh.

 Whether it’s going through old photos or recipe collections, it always seems to conjure up old memories and emotions.
 That’s how we keep our loved ones with us.